gigumay/POLO/README.md

 model = YOLO("polov8n.yaml")
 ```

 Like YOLOv8, POLO comes in different sizes: n, s, m, l, and x.
 POLOv8x is the largest and most powerful model, but also needs the most memory and takes the longest to train.
-You can load whichever version you prefer simply by replacing the `n` in `"polov8n.yaml"` with one of the aforementioned letters.
-Furthermore, the above code snippet will load a randomly initialized POLO model.
-Another option is to initialize the model with the weights of a YOLOv8 model that was pre-trained on a large image set, which should help POLO extract better features and converge quicker.
-To do so, please run:
+You can load whichever version you prefer simply by replacing the `n` in `"polov8n.yaml"` with one of the aforementioned letters:

 ```
 from ultralytics import YOLO
 from ultralytics.utils.torch_utils import intersect_dicts

 model = YOLO("polov8n.yaml")
-ckpt = YOLO(f"yolov8n.pt").state_dict()
-intersect = intersect_dicts(ckpt, model.state_dict())
-model.load_state_dict(intersect, strict=False)
 ```

-Note that this weight transfer only applies to the parameters that POLO shares with YOLO.
-However, since the only architectural difference between the models lies in their heads (i.e., the final convolutional layers) this will include most of the weights.

 Once the model is loaded, training can be started with one line: